filip-krolop/spritmonitor-scraper/README.md.txt

 # Spritmonitor.de Scraper

-Scrapes aggregated real-world fuel consumption data from [spritmonitor.de](https://www.spritmonitor.de) for all available vehicle makes, models, and engine variants.
+Scrapes real-world fuel consumption data from [spritmonitor.de](https://www.spritmonitor.de) for all available vehicle makes, models, and engine variants.
+Each output record represents a single vehicle with data taken from its detail page.
 Outputs CSV + JSON files ready for import into BigQuery (or any other warehouse).

 ---